This blog may contain affiliate links. Read our disclosure policy for more info.

-In Lima, you can go on a guided tour which takes you to try Pisco Sours from different bars including different variations of the Pisco Sours and some other traditional Peruvian cocktails.
+In Lima, you can go on a guided tour that takes you to try Pisco Sours from different bars including different variations of the Pisco Sours and some other traditional Peruvian cocktails.

 This particular Lima Pisco tour takes you first to the fountain show before trying lots of Pisco and eating some street food!
 It’s an excellent tour in Lima for those who want to have a couple of drinks while learning about the culture of Peru.
 Our food tour with Lima Gourmet Company also included a Pisco Sour tasting!

 15. Barranco Graffiti Tour

 Barranco is the trendiest neighborhood in all of Lima!
 Here, you’ll find tons of bars, cute restaurants, street art, as well as musicians and artists lining the cobblestone streets.
 To me, no visit to Lima is complete with a trip to Barranco!